danieljohnevans/NNV-Geocoding/README.md

 CSVs with latitude and longitude included for convenience.

-BN: some of the locations are inaccurate due to historical name changes.
+NB: some of the locations are inaccurate due to historical name changes.